Jamiller137/comp_talk/marp_presentations/clustering_sept_19/slides.md

 - Closely related to dimension reduction
     - picks subsets of dimensions instead of linear combinations.

-Basically a balancing act of interpretability vs less dimensions needed.
+- balancing act of interpretability vs less dimensions needed.

 - Can be worked into clustering algorithms since some clusters may depend on certain features.

+Clustering methods which incorporate feature selection are Co-Clusterers

 ---